Increase Trust Uk

 - Geographic Focus: Projects must serve church-based training movements in Asia (or “beyond” where clearly connected to Asian initiatives).
 The Trust has supported activities spanning from the Arab world to East Asia, Southeast Asia, and the Asia-Pacific region.

 - TEE Methodology Alignment: The Trust specifically supports Theological Education by Extension approaches.
-Organizations must demonstrate commitment to this accessible, church-based, small-group model that combines personal study, group discussion, and practical application.
+Organisations must demonstrate commitment to this accessible, church-based, small-group model that combines personal study, group discussion, and practical application.

 - Contextual and Accessible Approaches: The Trust values innovation in making theological education accessible—including courses translated into multiple languages, digital learning platforms, and oral teaching methods for non-readers.
 Projects should demonstrate cultural adaptability.